 Among the playable units in Blazing Sword, there's Erk and Priscilla, helped by the fact that this is her only romance option with a happy ending.

 The Tellius sector has a large faction of fans who still wish Ike and Elincia had gotten married instead of Elincia marrying her loyal knight Geoffrey and Ike leaving the continent either alone or with Soren or Ranulf.
 From the 10th game, pairing Micaiah with Pelleas is preferred to the canon Sothe/Micaiah.

-Fire Emblem Awakening, due to the massive amount of marriage potential, generally doesn't apply but for a couple of exceptions, mostly Basilio/Flavia and Maribelle/Lissa, both of whom have a very solid relationship in their supports and in story scenes.
+Fire Emblem Awakening, due to the massive amount of marriage potential, generally doesn't apply but there are some exceptions, mainly Basilio/Flavia and Maribelle/Lissa, both of whom have a very solid relationship in their Supports and in story scenes.

-Kairi from Kingdom Hearts is semi-offically paired with Sora (they both are shown to like the idea of sharing a Paopu fruit with each other, which is pretty much a mythical engagment-ring).
+Kairi is semi-officially paired with Sora (they both are shown to like the idea of sharing a Paopu fruit with each other, which is pretty much a mythical engagement-ring).
 Among many fangirls, however, the pairing of Sora with his best friendand rival Riku is vastly more popular.
 There are also many who take a third option and ship them together in an OT 3.

 Also from BBS (more so among fans of yaoi), Ventus/Vanitas.
 This becomes Squicky because Ventus and Vanitas are technically the same person.
 However, as other pairings demonstrate, the semi-canon Xion/Roxas included, in the universe of Kingdom HeartsScrew Yourself isn't uncommon.